davos-seaworth/conways-game-of-life/README.md

 Also please note that if your input file is not formatted in the specidied way, correct behavior(a correct simulation) is not guaranteed.

-Included are three sample grids, titled: glider.grid, glider2.grid, and gliderbeacon.grid.
+Included are three sample grids, titled: glider.grid, glider2.grid, gliderbeacon.grid, and pulsar.grid.
 Please look at these if the above was confusing.

 The final thing to mention is that edges wrap around- so if something goes off screen on the right, it will come back on the left.
 Please keep this in mind when designing your grid.